ozgulbaytekin/foreign_guest_communication/README.md

 ```

 ## CONFIGURATION
 Email Settings: Configure admin email settings in the notification settings tab for sending perodical notifiactions and mass mails.
-You can add extra email addresses to send the expiratioon notification email.
+You can add extra email addresses to send the expiratioon notification email and mass mails for announcments.

 Flask Secret Key: Update Flask secret key using flask_secret_key.py.